RakshithKothuru/Computer-Architecture/README.md

 Therefore:

-> Processes have separate virtual address spaces, but some of their virtual pages may intentionally map to the same physical frames.
+> Processes have separate virtual address spaces, but selected virtual pages can intentionally map to the same physical frames.

-Protection bits in the page-table entries control whether a process can read, write or execute a mapped page.

 ---

-## 5. Why Virtual Memory Is Needed
+## 8. Why Virtual Memory Is Needed

-Virtual memory provides the following benefits.

-### 5.1 Process isolation
+### Process isolation

-Each process receives an independent address space.
-One process normally cannot corrupt another process’s private memory.
+Each process receives an independent address space, preventing it from directly corrupting another process’s private memory.

-### 5.2 Protection
+### Memory protection

-Memory pages can be marked as:
+Pages can be marked as:

 - Read-only
 - Read/write